fleek-platform/website/src/content/docs/CLI/Fleek-Next-Adapter/index.md

      fleek-next build -p path/to/my/repo
     ```

-The Fleek Next.js adapter does not currently support **runtime environment variables** (e.g., `process.env.VARIABLE_NAME`).
-If your application relies on such variables for functionality, you may need to explore alternative methods to pass configuration values during build time.

-We are actively working on addressing this limitation and will update the adapter to include support for runtime environment variables in the future.

 ### Build command options:

 - **-p, --project-path <path>**: Path to your Next.js project’s root directory.
 Defaults to the current directory.